millerdev/WorQ/README.rst

 * ``TaskQueue``
 * ``WorkerPool``

-WorQ ships with a more than one implementation of each of these components.
+WorQ ships with more than one implementation of each of these components.

 * ``worq.queue.memory.TaskQueue`` - an in-memory (process local) task queue.